Otišani

+Name

+The village in Albanian is known as Hotishani.

 Demographics

 Otišani (Hotishani) is attested in the Ottoman defter of 1467 as a village in the timar of Hizir Muriqi (possibly, Maziqi or Mazhiqi) in the vilayet of Dulgoberda.
-The village had a total of five households and the anthroponyms recorded depict a mixed Albanian-Slavic character, for example, among the household heads a certain Gjergj Karlovići is attested.
+The village had a total of five households, and the anthroponyms recorded depict a mixed Albanian-Slavic character, for example, among the household heads a certain Gjergj Karlovići is attested.

+Otišani (Hotishan) is again recorded in the Ottoman defter of 1583 as a village in the vilayet of Dulgobrda.
+The settlement had a total of 37 households with the anthroponymy attested being mixed Slavic-Albanian in character, with a predominance of Slavic names, with the minority of Albanian anthroponyms that appear displaying instances of Slavicisation (e.g., Pejo Gjoni.).
+Alongside the Christians, 3 Muslim households are also registered.

-Otišani has traditionally been inhabited by a Muslim Macedonian (Torbeš) population.
+In the late 20th century, Otišani was inhabited by a Torbeš population.

+According to the 1942 Albanian census, Otišani was inhabited by 263 Albanians.

 According to the 2002 census, the village had a total of 530 inhabitants.
 Ethnic groups in the village include: